Our favorite foods for picky eaters to try

 Ingredients: Chicken, chicken meal, yellow peas, cracked pearled barley, brown rice, brewers rice, whole grain sorghum, egg product, chicken fat, soybean oil, dried beet pulp, chicken liver flavor, lactic acid, flaxseed, pork liver flavor, potassium chloride, iodized salt, vitamins (vitamin e supplement, l-ascorbyl-2-polyphosphate (source of vitamin c), niacin supplement, thiamine mononitrate, vitamin a supplement, calcium pantothenate, riboflavin supplement, biotin, vitamin b12 supplement, pyridoxine hydrochloride, folic acid, vitamin d3 supplement), choline chloride, taurine, mixed tocopherols for freshness, minerals (ferrous sulfate, zinc oxide, copper sulfate, manganous oxide, calcium iodate, sodium selenite), natural flavors, beta-carotene.

-For extra picky eaters, try these dog food toppers:
+For extra picky eaters, try this dog food topper:

 Native Pet Bone Broth Topper